ahmed-M32/lms/README.md

 ## Assigned to: Member 2
 Tasks (aligned with the AD):
-Develop APIs for course creation, media uploads, and lesson management.
+Develop APIs for course1 creation, media uploads, and lesson management.
 Implement enrollment management for students and instructors.
-Add functionality for tracking enrolled students per course.
+Add functionality for tracking enrolled students per course1.
 Deliverables:
-RESTful APIs for course operations.
+RESTful APIs for course1 operations.
-Database schema updates for course-related tables.
+Database schema updates for course1-related tables.
-Unit and integration tests for course enrollment workflows.
+Unit and integration tests for course1 enrollment workflows.
 Conceptual and Deployment Viewpoints: Assessment and Grading

 ## Assigned to: Member 3